 This soft and tender sweet plantain bread recipe is the perfect alternative to banana bread!
 Absolutely no one will know this plantain bread is vegan, dairy free, and gluten free as well!
 Made with ripe plantains, oat flour, and almond flour, this bread is moist, flavorful, and incredibly easy to make.

 We've made plantain chips before, but the best solution I've found is to make sweet plantain bread or sweet plantain cake to satisfy your sweet tooth.
-For the ultimate treat, serve it up warm and slather it with your favorite nut butter, like peanut butter or almond butter.
+Or add some extra sweetness with the quick date caramel sauce for the ultimate treat.

 Whether you're looking for a nutritious breakfast, a quick snack, or a delicious dessert, you're going to love this healthy gluten free plantain bread.
 Just like my flourless tahini bread and this banana and mango bread.